 The installation at Seattle-Pier 91 is an RC and FMS #1 located at 1601 W Armory Way, in the City of Seattle, King County.
 The site consists of 24.70 acres, and 4.45 acres are surveyable.
-There are 13 buildings within the site.
-Cultural resource surveys were completed in 2005 and 2019 (Berger and Beyers 2019; E2M 2005b), which included NRHP eligibility assessments of buildings over 50 years old and a reconnaissance archaeological survey.
-No cultural resources or NRHP-Eligible buildings are currently documented on the site.
-The archaeological survey identified a high potential for archaeological resources in the northern portion of the site and recommended future subsurface investigation prior to any construction projects.
+There are 13 buildings within the site, two of which, the Readiness Center (built in 1973) and the Vehicle Maintenance Shop (built in 1974) will turn 50 during the course of this ICRMP.
+A new eligibility survey is in progress for 2021, which includes evaluation of the Armory, the FMS shop, and any extant historic outbuildings as part of a cultural landscape assessment.